riscv-software-src/riscof/docs/source/index.rst

 The user is required to provide 3 YAML files as input to the flow:

 1. **ISA Spec**: This YAML file is meant to capture the ISA related features implemented by the user.
-Details of this input file can be found here : isa_schema_.
+Details of this input file can be found here : isa_yaml_spec_.
 2. **Platform Spec**: This YAML file is meant to capture the platform specific features implemented by the user.
-Details of this input file can be found here : platform_schema_.
+Details of this input file can be found here : platform_yaml_spec_.
 3. **Env Spec**: This YAML file is meant to capture the options and spec of how the user provided implementation is to be executed/run and how the signature should be extracted for each test.
 This spec is used to create a python-based plugin for executing the implementation.
 By using the plugin feature, one can use the same plugin for implementations varying in ISA and Platform spec.
 Details: *[WIP]*

 Working: